Ajayuppu/AjayUppu/README.md

 <h2 align="center"> Hey there! 👋 I'm Ajay Uppu, a passionate technologist and Cloud Engineer on a mission to push the boundaries of innovation.
-Currently harnessing the power of clouds at Futuralis as a Cloud Engineer, where I orchestrate the symphony of Python, Javascript, Linux, and Security to create seamless cloud experiences</h2>
+Currently harnessing the power of clouds at Futuralis as a Cloud Engineer, where I orchestrate the symphony of Python, Solidity, Javascript, Linux, and Security to create seamless cloud experiences</h2>
 <h3 align="center">Web3 Security and Blockchain Enthusiast</h3>

 - 🌱 I’m currently diving into the fascinating realms of **Web3 and Blockchain Technology**.